p-somers/scrumboard-node/DEVELOPER_SETUP.md

    - Click the plus button again and create a new Gulp.js configuration.
      - Name it "run" and under gulp tasks select `run`.
      - In the "before launch" section, click the plus and select "Run another configuration".
 Select the "build" configuration you just created.
-     - In the "Environment" setting create a new environment variable called `SCRUM_MONGO` and set it to `mongodb://localhost`.
      - In the top of the window, check the checkbox for "Single instance only".
    - Click the plus button again and create a new npm configuration.
      - Name it something like "start Mongo".